ddimaria/wmcp/wmcp-361/README.md

 * Should include investment fees and expenses
 * Should take goal flexibility into account
 * For Determinisitc, inputs should be the expected geometric (compounded) returns.
 It's geometric b/c there is no randomness.
 US stocks average 7% geometric returns.
-* For a Monte Carlo simulation should be the expected arigthmetic (simple average) returns.
+* For a Monte Carlo simulation, inputs should be the expected arigthmetic (simple average) returns.
 It's arithmetic b/c of the randomness embedded in the forecast.
 US stocks average 9% arithmetic returns.
 * Assumptions/projections should be used to create reasonable expecatations of outcomes, and should be revised on a regular basis.

 ### Covariance